elipapa/markdown-cv/index.md

 ### Publications

 `Forthcoming`
+__The Mocapstreamer Residency – Affordancies and Challenges of New Telematic Performance Technologies__ (with C. Debaig, C. Hilton, and D. Strutt)

+`Forthcoming`
 __Comparisson of Simple Classification and Active Learning Methods for Music Emotion Recognition__ (with A. Garrow, T. McIntosh, and A. Williams)

 `Forthcoming`
-__The Mocapstreamer Residency – Affordancies and Challenges of New Telematic Performance Technologies__ (with C. Debaig, C. Hilton, and D. Strutt)
+__Explainability in End-User Creative Artificial Intelligence__ (with N. Bryan-Kinns)